Tixierae/abs_meet_summ/README.md

 * Relevant papers can be found in the corresponding folder

 * Some useful links:
+  * list of stopwords (English) from the SMART information retrieval system can be found [here](http://jmlr.org/papers/volume5/lewis04a/a11-smart-stop-list/english.stop)
   * [Boudin and Morin 2013 repo with graph-building code](https://github.com/boudinfl/takahe)
   * [using WordNet in Python](http://www.nltk.org/howto/wordnet.html)
   * language modeling in Python (to be used for the *path ranking and selection* step):